Haworthiopsis limifolia 'Spider White'

 Haworthia limifolia 'Spider White', Haworthia 'Spider White'

 Haworthiopsis limifolia 'Spider White', formerly known as Haworthia limifolia 'Spider White', is a delightful succulent plant that forms a rosette of green fleshy leaves etched with strong white lines.
-The rosette grows up to 4 inches (10 cm) tall and up to 6 inches (15 cm) and in diameter.
+The rosette grows up to 4 inches (10 cm) tall and up to 6 inches (15 cm) with an equal diameter.
 Leaves have pronounced ridges running across them, hence the rather lovely common name "Fairies Washboard."
 Although they can have small white flowers held above tall, wiry stems, it is the beautiful leaves that it is grown for.

 This cultivar is similar to Haworthiopsis limifolia var. striata, which also has white striations on the leaves.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).